Western Boulevard Industrial Corridor

 Architect: Davidson & Weiss

 O-Cedar Corporation was originally founded in Chicago as Channell Chemical Company by Charles A. Channell in 1906.
 The company originally manufactured wood polishes and waxes, and later expanded its products to include a greater variety of cleaning products, such as mops, brooms, and sponges.
-The building at 4501 S. Western Blvd was constructed in 1920 for the O-Cedar Corporation.
+The building at 4501 S. Western Boulevard was constructed in 1920 for the O-Cedar Corporation.
 By 1951, the building was in use by Russell Electric Company (at that time a division of Raytheon Manufacturing Co.).
 The company was established in 1914 and manufactured heating and ventilation equipment.
 By the mid-twentieth century, however, the company was involved in manufacturing fractional-horsepower electric motors.

 The building was designed by architects Frank E. Davidson (1867-1931) and John W. Weiss (1868-1938) of Davidson & Weiss.
 The pair formed a brief partnership in 1916 and designed many industrial manufacturing and warehouse facilities throughout Chicago until dissolving their business in the mid-1920s.
 Davidson continued to practice architecture independently.

-While all of the industrial buildings along South Western Boulevard are contributing resources to the National Register-listed Chicago Park Boulevard System Historic District, many buildings require repair or rehabilitation to address deferred maintenance and deteriorated conditions.
+While all of the industrial buildings along S. Western Boulevard are contributing resources to the National Register-listed Chicago Park Boulevard System Historic District, many buildings require repair or rehabilitation to address deferred maintenance and deteriorated conditions.
 Most of the buildings retain their original windows and doors; decorative masonry, stone, and terracotta elements; clay tile roofing; water towers; and more.
-While these important features remain, their conditions vary and some buildings exhibit greater deterioration than others.
+While these important features remain, their conditions vary, and some buildings exhibit greater deterioration than others.

-In addition to their condition, some of the industrial buildings along South Western Boulevard are partially unoccupied or currently available for lease or sale.
+In addition to their condition, some of the industrial buildings along S. Western Boulevard are partially unoccupied or currently available for lease or sale.
 In 2025, demand for industrial space such as this clearly has evolved, though a number of these structures continue light industrial and warehousing functions.
 Despite their centrality to Chicago’s industrial growth and economic development, many of these industrial properties are primed for alternative, non-industrial uses.

 Where the buildings are partially unoccupied, for sale, or for lease, Preservation Chicago supports future property transactions or leases that maintain the historic character and use of the properties, or that propose suitable adaptive reuse and rehabilitation.